nazse/Python_Project_Doc/README.md

        2. Subset Response variables for our models
        3. Use For Loop and If esle statements ( ABeta, TTau and PTau) to exctract response variables in "CSF_target"

-#### **Fitted Models: CSF Biomarkers Pathology and Basal Forebrain Models ; Logistic Regression Model. *smf.logit()* **
+#### **Fitted Models: CSF Biomarkers Pathology and Basal Forebrain Models ; Logistic Regression Model. smf.logit()**

        1. We use For Loops, If, Elif and Else statements to iterate over dataset
-       2. For each condition saity by the if statement we proceed and fit Model 1, Model 2 and Model 3 and excute with a pass in Else statement
+       2. For each condition satisfy by the if statement we proceed and fit Model 1, Model 2 and Model 3 and excute with a pass in Else statement
        3. For each model, we fit same covariates store in formula as string for the three CSF biomarkers in CSF_target

-#### **Print Command: Print important statistics for inferential purposes *(Estiames, Z-Values, P-Values, OR, 95 % CI etc)* **
+#### **Print Command: Print important statistics for inferential purposes (Estiames, Z-Values, P-Values, OR, 95 % CI etc)**

-       *This loops continuous until we ouput our last CSF Pathological Model and loop ends*
+       *This loops continuous until we output our last CSF Pathological Model and loop ends*